 RAs will go from room to room in residence facilities to ensure complete evacuation.
 When all people have been evacuated, go to the designated evacuation site for further instructions and wait for an “all clear” from the proper authorities before returning to the building.
 Immediately notify emergency personnel on the scene if you suspect that someone may be trapped inside the building.

 Unannounced fire drills will be held each year to test the system and familiarize occupants with the sounds of the alarms.
-Pulling a false alarm as a prank or joke is a serious offense that could lead to disciplinary proceedings through the Office of the Vice President for Student Life, including a $500 fine.
+Pulling a false alarm as a prank or joke is a serious offense that could lead to disciplinary proceedings through the Office of the Vice President for Student Affairs, including a $500 fine.
 California Penal Code section 148.4 provides a misdemeanor/felony charge (fine and/or imprisonment) for those who willfully tamper with fire protection equipment.
 Further, it is a violation of university regulations, and reason for prosecution.

 Look around the room now to see where exits are located.
 You should also note the location of fire extinguishers in rooms and in hallways.

 Flammable • Toxic • Corrosive • Oxygen • Cryogenic

 If there is a spill, leak, or fire involving hazardous material, the following steps should be taken immediately: